Haivision/srt/docs/dev/development-notes.md

 sequence exceeds the current last ACK received.
 If not, also no ACK should be sent, even if the noncontiguous sequence was shifted.

-The check must be done whether anything has arrived over THIS LINK since the last ACK.
+The check must be done regardless if anything has arrived over THIS LINK since the last ACK.
 This is still being done for the backup group only because only in case of this group there can happen an immediate stop of the transmission on one of the links ("silencing"), of which the receiver has no idea.
 In multilink type groups you can safely send ACK basing on the latest contiguous sequence in the buffer because all links are supposed to be active and deliver packets.